 - Strategy C: Responding to negative reviews and featured positive reviews

-Results: Strategy A businesses showed 47% higher engagement and 23% better local ranking improvements than Strategy B. Strategy C performed only marginally better than Strategy B. The data suggests comprehensive review engagement produces significantly better results than selective engagement.
+Results: Strategy A businesses showed 47% higher engagement and 23% better local ranking gains than Strategy B. Strategy C was only marginally better than Strategy B. Responding across the board beats picking and choosing.

-Follow this step-by-step process to optimise your business presence across the top 2025 listing platforms:
+Follow this step-by-step process to optimise your presence across the top 2025 listing platforms:

-- Use a tool like SEMrush’s Listing Management to identify where your business already appears and where information inconsistencies exist.
+- Use a tool like SEMrush’s Listing Management to find where your business already appears and where information doesn’t match.

-- Document all variations of your business information currently online (different phone numbers, address formats, business names).
+- Document every variation of your business information online (different phone numbers, address formats, business names).

-- Identify unclaimed listings that represent your business.
+- Find unclaimed listings that represent your business.

 - Create a master document with your canonical business information: